davidpesce/learninglocker-centos7/README.md

 Note that there is another Vagrant and Ansible script to provision one Ubuntu VM with LearningLocker using [nginx](http://nginx.com/) which can be found [here](https://github.com/rael9/learninglocker-vagrant).

-Secondly, I just translated the steps described [here](https://gist.github.com/davidpesce/7d6e1b81594ecbc72311) to Ansible tasks.
+Note also that I just translated the steps described [here](https://gist.github.com/davidpesce/7d6e1b81594ecbc72311) to Ansible tasks.
 Therefore, part of the credit goes to [David Pesce](https://gist.github.com/davidpesce).